walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-05}: Your first Minecraft plugin
 ### Introduction
 So let's dive in and create our first Minecraft plugin.
 A plugin is a small program which is loaded and executed by a larger program.
-The larger program we'll be using is - of course - Minecraft Server.
-This first plugin will be short - just a couple of lines of code - so you won't have to type too much but you should read through this first chapter and try to understand the code and the notes.
+The larger program we'll be using is, of course, Minecraft Server.
+This first plugin will be short -- just a couple of lines of code -- so you won't have to type too much but you should read through this first chapter and try to understand the code and the notes.
 We'll build on the knowledge learned here when creating more sophisticated plugins in later chapters.

 ### Hello World
 Launch your Editor and open the helloWorld.js file you created in chapter @@chapter{chapter-04}.
 Once opened, you can remove the comment entered previously and type the following text: